Fotkurz/http-client/rustbife/README.md

-# Tauri + Yew
+# Tauri + Sycamore

-This template should help get you started developing with Tauri and Yew.
+This template should help get you started developing with Tauri and Sycamore.

 ## Recommended IDE Setup